serras/emacs-haskell-tutorial/tutorial.md

 ```
 The first two lines are needed to tell Emacs that it should look for the `hasktags` program in your Cabal binaries directory, which is not a location it already knows about.
 The next line is the one enabling `hasktags` itself.
 Finally, we bind the `M-.` key combination to jump to the definition of an element when you are over it.

-Note: in order to use the `M-.` command, your file needs to be in a Cabal project, or `haskell-mode` will ask to create a temporaty one.
+Note: in order to use the `M-.` command, your file needs to be in a Cabal project, or `haskell-mode` will ask to create a temporary one.

 The third feature that `haskell-mode` provides without interaction with an interpreter is formatting of code.
 This is done again by resorting to an external tool, which should be installed with:
 ```